aws/jsii/packages/jsii-pacmak/test/expected.sphinx/jsii-calc.rst

 .. py:class:: NumberGenerator(generator)

    This allows us to test that a reference can be stored for objects that implement interfaces.

-   :param jsii-calc.IRandomNumberGenerator generator:
+   :param generator:
-   :type jsii-calc.IRandomNumberGenerator: :py:class:`~jsii-calc.IRandomNumberGenerator`
+   :type generator: :py:class:`~jsii-calc.IRandomNumberGenerator`

    .. py:method:: nextTimes100() -> number